-Long before the actual city of Wolfsburg was founded, people lived in small villages in current southeast Lower Saxony (Niedersachsen).
+Long before the actual city of Wolfsburg was founded, people lived in small villages in the current southeast Lower Saxony (Niedersachsen).
 At that time, current Germany consisted of a wide range of small kingdoms, duchies, et cetera.
-The current Wolfsburg area used to be under influence of many different rulers, for example the duke of Magdeburg and Prussia.
-Eventually in 1871, the German empire was founded, which is known as the starting point for the development of modern day Germany.
-After the German empire and the Weimar Republic, the right-wing NSDAP party took control over the country in 1933, marking the start of Nazi-Germany.
+The current Wolfsburg area used to be under influence of many different rulers, for example, the Duke of Magdeburg and Prussia.
+Eventually, in 1871, the German empire was founded, which is known as the starting point for the development of modern-day Germany.
+After the German empire and the Weimar Republic, the right-wing NSDAP party took control over the country in 1933, marking the start of Nazi Germany.
 Adolf Hitler became the country’s leader’ and ruled Germany until his death at the end of the Second World War in 1945.

 During the 1930s, the decade when Hitler tried to redevelop the German economy and reinstate the country as an influential nation in western Europe, many big industrial projects were set up to create jobs and build a modern infrastructure.
 Ferdinand Porsche, who later became famous for his sports car brand) worked on the idea of building an affordable car for the general public.
 However, while his idea was turned down by many German car companies during the 1920s, he eventually received the order from Hitler to realize his ambitious plan.
 The first prototypes for this project were built in 1936, which eventually led to the foundation of the Volkswagen car company in 1938.
 The prototypes led to the final design of the car, which is currently known as the Volkswagen Beetle and is one of the most famous and iconic cars in history.